gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 will pull content from Contentful and make it available via GraphQL.
 A file’s GraphQL `pageQuery` will then populate your React component’s `props` with the corresponding data, creating an incredibly simple pipeline from content → code.
-As an example, here’s a the provider portion of a sample `pageQuery`:
+As an example, here’s the provider portion of a sample `pageQuery`:

     providers {
       title